-VI.
-CONSULTATION WITH NATIVE AMERICAN TRIBAL GOVERNMENTS
+V. CONSULTATION WITH NATIVE AMERICAN TRIBAL GOVERNMENTS

 MTC is committed to furthering meaningful partnerships with the Tribes of this region and consulting with Tribal governments prior to making decisions, taking actions, or implementing programs that may impact their communities.
-Our work strives to ensure that programs and activities avoid or minimize adverse impacts to cultural and other important Tribal resources.
+Our work will strive to ensure programs and activities avoid or minimize adverse impacts to cultural and other important Tribal resources.